NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 * Understand the differences between the directional (DP3.30006.001) and bidirectional (DP3.30006.002) surface reflectance data and H5 contents.
 * Use the package `h5py` and the `visititems` method to read a bidirectional reflectance HDF5 file and view data attributes.
-* Read in and plot some of the Reflectance `Ancillary_Imagery` and `Logs` data, including the Weather Quality Indicator and the Acquisition Date.
+* Read in and plot some of the reflectance Ancillary Imagery and Logs data, including the Weather Quality Indicator and the Acquisition Date.
-* Extract and plot an RGB and False-Color image from different band combinations of the reflectance data.
+* Extract and plot RGB and False-Color images from different band combinations of the reflectance data.

 ### Install Python Packages

 * **gdal**
 * **h5py**
 * **json**
+* **pandas**
+* **neonutilities**

 ### Download Data

 To complete this tutorial, you will download and read in surface bidirectional reflectance data collected at the NEON <a href="https://www.neonscience.org/field-sites/liro" target="_blank">Little Rock Lake (LIRO)</a> aquatic site in Wisconsin.

-You can download this data from the NEON Data portal, or by clicking the link below:
+You can download this data from the NEON Data portal, using the Python neonutilities package (as shown in the lesson), or by clicking the link below:

-**Download the LIRO Bidirectional Reflectance Tile:** <a href="https://storage.googleapis.com/neon-aop-provisional-products/2022/FullSite/D05/2022_LIRO_3/L3/Spectrometer/Reflectance/NEON_D05_LIRO_DP3_290000_5097000_bidirectional_reflectance.h5" class="link--button link--arrow">NEON_D05_LIRO_DP3_290000_5097000_reflectance.h5</a>
+**Download the LI Bidirectional Reflectance Tile:** <a href="https://storage.googleapis.com/neon-aop-provisional-products/2022/FullSite/D05/2022_LIRO_3/L3/Spectrometer/Reflectance/NEON_D05_LIRO_DP3_290000_5097000_bidirectional_reflectance.h5" class="link--button link--arrow">NEON_D05_LIRO_DP3_290000_5097000_reflectance.h5</a>

 ### Additional Resources

+#### Hyperspectral Resources
 If you are new to NEON hyperspectral reflectance data, we recommend going through the tutorial series below, or at least the first lesson.
 This series uses the directional reflectance data (DP3.30006.001), but the same principles apply.

 <a href="https://www.neonscience.org/resources/learning-hub/tutorials/introduction-hyperspectral-remote-sensing-data-python" target="_blank">Introduction to Hyperspectral Remote Sensing Data in Python</a>

-More details about the surface bidirectional reflectance data product can be found on the data product page, linked below.
+More details about the surface directional reflectance data product can be found on the data product page, linked below.
 - <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Spectrometer orthorectified surface bidirectional reflectance - mosaic</a>

-In addition, NEON'S Airborne Observation Platform provides Algorithm Theoretical Basis Documents (ATBDs) for all of their data products.
-Please refer to the ATBDs below for a more in-depth understanding of the reflectance data.
-- <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true" target="_blank">NEON Imaging Spectrometer Radiance to Reflectance ATBD</a>
+In addition, NEON'S Airborne Observation Platform provides Algorithm Theoretical Basis Documents (ATBDs) for all of the AOP data products.
+Please refer to the ATBDs below for a more in-depth understanding  of the reflectance data.- <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true" target="_blank">NEON Imaging Spectrometer Radiance to Reflectance ATBD</a>
 - <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.004365vB?inline=true" target="_blank">Spectrometer Mosaic ATBD</a>

 **Download the Topographic and BRDF Corrections ATBD:** <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/BRDF_Algorithm_Theoretical_Basis_Documentation.pdf" class="link--button link--arrow">Topographic and BRDF Corrections ATBD</a>

+#### Setting up a NEON Data Portal User Account and Token
+Finally, if you haven't set up a user account and token on the NEON Data Portal, please refer to the lesson below.
+Using a token when downloading data via the API (including when using the neonutilities package), links your downloads to your user account and also enables faster download speeds.
+For more information about token usage and benefits, see the <a href="https://data.neonscience.org/data-api/" target="_blank">NEON API documentation page</a>.

+<a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial" target="_blank">Using an API Token when Accessing NEON Data with neonUtilities</a>

 </div>